DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 for some community members at Imangara who wanted to try this style of learning, and for researchers to compare the individual and group experiences.
-The proposed activity was a one-day Digital Stories workshop to be delivered by a multi-media trainer from Barkly Arts in a meeting room at Ali Curung, 30 kilometers away.
+The proposed activity was a one-day Digital Stories workshop to be delivered by a multimedia trainer from Barkly Arts in a meeting room at Ali Curung, 30 kilometers away.
 But when a couple of our researchers arrived in Imangara the day before the workshop to remind community members that it was happening (they had sent email messages beforehand), the place was a ghost town.
-Only one older woman appeared to be there, sitting on her verandah.
+Only one older woman appeared to be there, sitting on her veranda.
 She told us that the others were ‘all gone’: some to Tennant Creek for a royalty meeting; the others, including Mary, for a funeral and a sing-a-long at Lake Nash.
 She had wanted to go with them, but they left without her.
 She told us they